I quilt on a Gammill Statler computer-controlled longarm quilting machine, providing both edge-to-edge and custom quilting.

 My custom longarm quilting services include four general levels, beginning with adding borders around an all-over (edge-to-edge) pattern, increasing in complexity up to individual designs for each block or section.
 The level of complexity of the quilt greatly drives the amount of time spent setting up each area, and thus the cost of the service.
 I have broadly grouped custom quilting into four categories, described below, in the custom quilting sections.

-I provide edge-to-edge quilting for $0.02 per square inch, with a $50 minimum on small quilts.
+I provide edge-to-edge quilting for $0.025 per square inch, with a $65 minimum on small quilts.
+(Yes, this is a 2023 price increase.)
 I have an extensive and always-growing library of patterns, and I can help you choose something, or I also will work with you if you wish to select your own pattern from various sources on the web, adding patterns to my library.
+A current catalog of my edge-to-edge patterns is available in the "Customer Downloads" section, below.

 The Gammill Pattern Cloud has many patterns known to be compatible with the Gammill Statler, and you can view them by clicking "Preview Store" at the link.
 Additionally, there are many wonderful designers with digitized qli quilting patterns available on the web, such as Karlee Porter, Joyce Lundrigan, Anita Shackelford, Wasatch Quilting, and many others.
 Any quilting design in qli format can be utilized.
 Please do not purchase patterns yourself, but rather provide a link and/or pattern name.
 Keep in mind that a pattern must be "edge-to-edge" in order to qualify for the edge-to-edge pricing.
 Other pattern types will likely bump you into the next category... custom.
 If unsure, just inquire.
 I'd be glad to discuss it with you.